arjohnston/portfolio/mern-auth/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+> Note: In order to use API's while in development mode, the express server needs to be run in a separate terminal

 ### `npm run start`